rapid7/insightconnect-plugins/google_cloud_compute/help.md

 #### List Instances

-This action is used to retrieves the list of instances contained within the specified zone.
+This action is used to retrieve the list of instances contained within the specified zone.

 ##### Input